CKaps1/Hackathons/README.md

 # Hackathons
-Programs created at the time of Hackathons (Hack the North, Citizenhacks, etc)
+Programs created at the time of Hackathons (Hack the North, Citizenhacks, Canhack, etc)